 I don't know how you think, but it seems to me the sign that perhaps the founders of Libra have realized that they have made the step longer than their legs.

-Losing six members in a week sounds like panic has spread, but the timing may say something.
+Losing six members in a week gives the impression that panic has spread, but the timing may say something.

-On Monday 14 October all the founders of Libra will meet in Geneva for the association's first meeting.
-It is there that they will probably define the different roles to be filled in this project, trying to find answers to all the circumstances which evidently the initial plan did not foresee.
+On Monday 14 October all the founders of Libra will gather in Geneva in the first meeting of the association.
+It is there that they will probably define the different roles to be covered in this project, trying to find answers to all the circumstances which evidently the initial plan did not foresee.
 Last but not least, the distrust of the states and the various banks towards the project.

-Who has something to say, speak now or be silent for a long time
+Whoever has something to say, speak now or keep quiet for a while.

 Such a formalization means that the companies still doubtful about the success of the project run to withdraw before putting on paper their participation in honors (uncertain for now) and charges (for now many and certain).

-In particular, the economic operators that manage transactions run many more risks than other companies involved in the project: a possible future of stringent regulations or sanctions for the use of Libra would hit them directly and hard.
-For this reason, beyond the gesture of letting go, there could be an interest in getting rid of the inconveniences now and the possibility of returning at other times.
+In particular, economic operators who manage transactions run many more risks than other companies involved in the project: a possible future of stringent regulations or sanctions for the use of Libra would hit them directly and hard.
+For this reason, beyond the gesture of letting go, there could be an interest in freeing oneself from the inconveniences now and the possibility of returning at other times.

-As written in a letter written by two US senators to three of the companies that left the Libra project, "Facebook appears to want the benefits of financial assets without taking responsibility for being regulated."
+As written in a letter written by two US senators to three of the companies that left the Libra project, “Facebook appears to want the benefits of financial assets without taking on the responsibility of being regulated.”

 Hence the fears of Visa, Mastercard and others similar to incurring stakes and penalties.